 Possible complications in older teenagers and adults

-Damage to various organs can develop gradually during teenage and adult years, due to repeated, small blockages of tiny blood vessels.
-The amount of complications varies from person to person.
+Organ damage can develop gradually during teenage and adult years, due to repeated, small blockages of tiny blood vessels.
+The amount of complications can vary from person to person.

 Lungs, heart and kidneys